Chart Color Schemes

 Household Composition

-Hammondville has a typical household mix, with a lower-than-average median household size
+Hammondville has a typical household mix, with a fairly typical median household size

-Family households constitute 74.5% of all households, including 38.0% couples with children, 22.0% couples without children, and 13.6% single parent families.
-Non-family households account for the remaining 25.5%, with lone person households at 23.5% and group households comprising 2.0%.
-The median household size is 2.7 people, smaller than the Greater Sydney average of 3.0.
+Family households account for 74.5% of all households, including 38.0% couples with children, 22.0% couples without children, and 13.6% single parent families.
+Non-family households constitute the remaining 25.5%, with lone person households at 23.5% and group households comprising 2.0%.
+The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households